oheil/NormalizeQuantiles.jl/README.md

 #### For julia version 0.3:

-The function 'normalizeQuantiles` always returns a `DataArray` of equal dimension as the input matrix.
+The function `normalizeQuantiles` always returns a `DataArray` of equal dimension as the input matrix.

 `NA` values are treated as random missing values and the result value will be `NA` again.
 Because of this expected randomness the function returns varying results on successive calls with the same array containing `NA` values.